sangheestyle/sangheestyle.github.com/cv.md

 ## Summary

-My career objective is to develop a stable software development process and activate the participation of developers through computer supported cooperative work.
+My career objective is to develop a stable software development process and activate the participation of developers by analyzing what they made e.g., software repositories.

 ## Skills